-We have entered into written employment agreements with Mr. Amir Weisberg, our chief executive officer, Dr. Noam Emanuel, our chief technology officer, Mr. Jack Eitan Kyiet, our chief operating officer, Mr. Shaun Marcus, our chief financial officer and Ms. Dikla Czaczkes Axelbrad, our chief strategy officer.
-We have entered into a written service agreement with Mr. Asaf Bar, our chief business officer.
+We have entered into a written employment and service agreements with Mr. Amir Weisberg, our chief executive officer, Dr. Noam Emanuel, our chief technology officer, Mr. Jack Eitan Kyiet, our chief operating officer, Mr. Shaun Marcus, our chief financial officer and Mr. Asaf Bar, our chief business officer.
 These agreements contain provisions standard for a company in our industry regarding non-competition, confidentiality of information and assignment of inventions.
 See "Agreements and Arrangements with, and Compensation of, Directors and Executive Officers" below.

 Under current applicable Israeli employment laws, we may not be able to enforce (either in whole or in part) covenants not to compete and therefore may be unable to prevent our competitors from benefiting from the expertise of some of our former employees.
-Please see "Risk factors - Risks Relating to Competition." for a further description of the enforceability of non-competition clauses.
+Please see "Risk factors - Risks Relating to Our Business and Industry." for a further description of the enforceability of non-competition clauses.
 See "Agreements and Arrangements with, and Compensation of, Directors and Executive Officers" below.